 The Lost Cabin Gas Plant began operation in 1995 and after a number of major expansions in 1998/1999 and 2002 now consists of three gas processing trains with a total capacity of approximately 310 million cubic feet per day.
 The plant processes gas from the Madden deep reservoir in the Madden field.
 The processing plants at Lost Cabin are approximately 145 km / 90 miles west of Casper, Wyoming and 5-8 km / 3-5 miles from the wellheads in the Madden field.
 The feed gas contains a high percentage of CO2 and hydrogen sulphide (H2S), 20 per cent and 12 per cent respectively.

 The pipeline was completed in December 2012 and ConocoPhillips began CO2 deliveries in March 2013 with transported CO2 purity at no less than 97 per cent.
 Allowing time for the pipeline to be filled and pressurized, CO2 injection into the Bell Creek oil field began in May 2013.
-Denbury plans to connect additional CO2 sources to the Greencore pipeline in the future for use at Bell Creek.
+Subsequent to this Denbury contracted additional CO2 supply from the Shute Creek gas processing facility (in Wyoming) via a tie-in into the Greencore pipeline for use at Bell Creek.

-The PCOR partnership is collaborating with Denbury Resources Inc. to study incidental CO2 storage associated with its CO2-EOR operations at Bell Creek while Denbury simultaneously and separately conducts a commercial EOR project.
+The PCOR partnership is collaborating with Denbury Resources to study CO2 storage associated with Denbury's commercial CO2-EOR operations at Bell Creek.
 Through this collaboration, the PCOR Partnership team is developing and testing advanced models of the behavior of CO2, oil, and water in the subsurface.
 The knowledge gained from this project will be used to develop a comprehensive approach to monitor injected CO2; including the ability to account for the CO2 during the EOR operation and the ability to verify that the CO2 remains in place in the injection zone after EOR operations have ended.
 These practical, state-of-the-art techniques can provide the data, knowledge, and experience needed to develop similar EOR and long-term CO2 storage projects across the region.

 Key project milestones